 Special Educational Needs

-At ABS we use the more inclusive heading of Additional Educational Needs (AEN) rather than SEND as the faculty name and in our daily language.
-AEN encompasses SEND and any other barrier to learning that means a student may require additional support to achieve their potential.
-The term AEN will be referred to throughout this document and includes SEND.
+We use the heading Additional Educational Needs (AEN).
+This includes SEND and any other barrier to learning that means a student may require additional support to achieve their potential.

 Our vision

-The Governors and Staff at ABS are committed to the inclusion of students with AEN in the full life of the school, with equal access to a broad and balanced curriculum.
+The Governors and Staff at ABS are committed to the inclusion of students with Additional Educational Needs (AEN) in the full life of the school, with equal access to a broad and balanced curriculum.

 We will provide the support and personal encouragement our students need to participate and make progress to achieve their full potential, and, to make a successful transition to adulthood.
 We work in partnership with parents and carers to achieve this vision.